le-arch/wonderbuddy/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Open a Pull Request

-## License
-[Specify the license, e.g., MIT License.]

 ## Contact
-For questions or feedback, contact [your email or GitHub profile].
+For questions or feedback, contact basilleonora@gmail.com.